TL;DR

 I wanted to build a simple SaaS product to validate a business idea quickly.
 The product needed user authentication, subscription billing, a dashboard, and email notifications.
 Normally, this would take weeks to set up properly.

-With Craft's CLI and AI skills, I managed to ship a production-ready MVP in just 48 hours.
+With Craft's boilerplate and AI skills, I managed to ship a production-ready MVP in just 48 hours.
 Here's exactly how I did it.

-Step 1: Install CLI and Choose Template (5 minutes)
+Step 1: Purchase and Download Template (5 minutes)

 For a 48-hour sprint solo, I chose the Rapid template.
 This template is optimized for speed and includes: